 Bing’s Stance On Grammar and Spelling

 He went on to say that “just as you’re judging others’ writing, so the engines judge yours.
-If you struggle to get past typos, why would an engine show a page of content with errors higher in the rankings when other pages of error free content exist?”
+If you struggle to get past typos, why would an engine show a page of content with errors higher in the rankings when other pages of error-free content exist?”
 That’s a biggie!
 Let that sink in a minute!

 Does Bing care about grammar and spelling?
-Yes they do!
+Yes, they do!
 Here’s a link to his blog on the issue:

 “Let’s Eat Grandma” – Commas Needed

 I’ve seen plenty of posts online from people saying “but what about people that speak English as a second language?”
-I agree, it’s tough, but look at your competitors.
+I agree it’s tough but look at your competitors.
 If they’re outsourcing their writing to a different country and getting poorly written articles in return, that’s a great thing for you!
 All you have to do is write coherent articles and you’ll be able to outrank them on Google.

 You’ve Reached The End – Or Is It “The End?”

-The bottom line is this, if you don’t take the time to grammar check, or at the very least run a spell check, then you won’t be taken seriously.
-People will forgive you if the question mark doesn’t go inside an end quote, or you create a run-on sentence that runs for several lines without a single punctuation mark.
+The bottom line is this if you don’t take the time to grammar check, or at the very least run a spell check, then you won’t be taken seriously.
+People will forgive you if the question mark doesn’t go inside an end quote, or if you create a run-on sentence that runs for several lines without a single punctuation mark.
 People generally don’t care too much if you end the sentence with a preposition – if you even remember what a preposition is.
 But spelling is something that many business people will not forgive lightly.
 A casual email?
 Sure.
 A business proposal?
 Probably not!

 Hire A Content Writer If You Don’t Have Time!

-At Big Red SEO, we’re more than just an SEO company that helps rank websites on the search engines.
-Many times, our skills of web design, website navigation and usability, and even our writing team are called upon to make sure everything flows correctly.
+At Big Red SEO, we’re more than just an SEO company that helps rank websites on search engines.
+Many times, our skills in WordPress web design, website navigation and usability, and even our writing team are called upon to make sure everything flows correctly.
 A portion of each of our SEO packages, custom designed for every client, involves writing articles.
 While some clients write their own content, we still write additional content to be used in blogs online.